Stochastic approximations of set-valued dynamical systems: Convergence with positive probability to an attractor: Convergence with positive probability

 \end{proposition} \zun

 \hop {\bfseries Proof.} First, $X(\cdot)$ is almost surely an asymptotic pseudotrajectory of the set-valued dynamical system by Theorem \ref{theoremPTA}.
-For Lipschitz (classical) dynamical systems, the fact that hypothesis \ref{H1} is checked follows from an application of Gronwall lemma (see Benaïm \cite{Ben99}, section 7).
-However, this is no longer possible in our settings and this is the reason why we need Lemma \ref{distFix}.
+For Lipschitz (classical) dynamical systems, hypothesis \ref{H1} holds by an application of Gronwall lemma (see Bena\"im \cite{Ben99}, section 7).
+However, this does not adapt to our situation and this is the reason why we need Lemma \ref{distFix}.
 By assumption, we have almost surely

 \hop Let $T>0$.
 For any $\tau \in [0,T]$,

 \hop Hence, $d_{[0,T]} \left( X(s + \cdot), \Lambda^{\delta(s)}(X(s+\cdot) \right) \leq \left\|\int_s^{s + \cdot} \overline{U}(u) du \right\|_{[0,T]}$ and

 \hop Now let $\alpha >0$.
 By Lemma \ref{distFix} there exists $\varepsilon > 0$ (which depends on $T$ and $\alpha$) such that, for $t$ large enough and $s \geq t$,